 You can contact the church office at email@example.com

 Brad became our Senior Pastor in 2016.
-He attended Southwestern Assemblies of God University in Dallas, TX (BS in Pastoral Ministry) and Liberty University (Masters is Christian Ministry).
+He attended Southwestern Assemblies of God University in Dallas, TX (BS in Pastoral Ministry) and Liberty University (Masters in Christian Ministry).
+He is an ordained elder in the Brethren Church.
 In 1999, he began his ministry career in South Carolina serving as a pastor, a police chaplain and in law enforcement.
 He has a heart for ministry, missions, and small groups.
 His hope is that GCC is a place where all feel welcomed and that anyone can be challenged to grow without judgement or condemnation.
 He, his wife Andrea, and their son Noah, live in Stephens City.

 Pastor John serves both our kids and student ministries at GCC.
 Though he joined our staff in 2016, he has been serving in Children’s Ministry since 1987.
 Over the years John has served in both Children and Youth Ministries and led both youth and adult small groups.
 He has also led and participated in various missions trips.
 His desire is to challenge young people to follow God with all their hearts.
 John and his wife Donna live in Cross Junction, VA and his daughters and their families attend and serve at GCC as well.